Language Reference

 | Containers | make-vector, vector, vector-ref, vector-set!, vector-length, vector?, make-matrix, matrix-ref, matrix-set!, matrix-rows, matrix-cols, matrix?, make-blob, blob-ref, blob-set!, blob-length, blob?, make-hash-table, hash-set!, hash-ref, hash-has?, hash-del!, hash-count, hash-keys, hash-table? | both |

-| String | string-length, string-ref, substring, string-append, string-search, char->string, number->string, string->number, symbol->string, string->symbol | both |
+| String | string-length, string-ref, substring, string-append, string-search, string-split, char->string, number->string, string->number, symbol->string, string->symbol | both |

 | I/O | princ, newline, repr | both |

-| System | set-seed!, rand, rand-int, clock | both |
+| System | set-seed!, rand, rand-int, clock, now | both |

 | Control | try, raise, apply, read-string, read-all, macroexpand-1, provide, provided? | both |

-| File/System | load, require, eval, read-file, write-file, append-file, file-exists?, list-dir, getenv, args, exit | FULL only |
+| File/System | load, require, eval, read-file, read-blob, write-file, append-file, file-exists?, list-dir, getenv, args, exit, sleep | FULL only |

 Common host forms: